 Weighing in at just over 15 pounds the Wilton 11104 has been made using high quality strengthened steel, giving it the strength and durability that would be expected of a Wilton product.
 The basic structure of the Wilton comprises of three major sections, the body, the central slide and the base.
 Generally the fewer attachments required to build the vise, the more compressed the structure and so greater strength and higher durability.
 The vise is finished off with a clean blue coating to prevent it from rusting, which means the vise will require very little service.

 The Wilton 11104 is definitely the way to go if you are looking for a simple bench vise for light work around your home garage, and you don’t want to spend a great deal of money.
 If you think about the quality you will be getting, this is definitely a bargain purchase.
 It doesn’t have the feature set of some of the higher end, heavier hitting vises, but it’s also not that expensive and there’s no reason to pay for features you don’t need.
-You will get a pretty decent deal if you buy from Amazon since they usually offer free shipping, which can often be a hefty fee on a heavy bench vise if it is not included.
+You will get a pretty decent price if you buy from Amazon since they usually have a pretty good shipped price.
 All in all, if you’re looking for great value for your money, you definitely can’t go wrong with the Wilton 11104 Bench Vise.